-The Community Rehabilitation Service specialises in working with people with long-term mental health and complex needs.
-Its focus is to help people gain the skills and confidence to live as independently as possible in the community.
+The Community Rehabilitation Service supports people living with complex mental health problems to achieve their goals and gain the skills and confidence to live as independently as possible.

-The Community Rehabilitation Service is led by a clinical psychologist and aims to bring together social, psychological and medical approaches, giving everyone intensive tailored support from a team of professionals.
+The Community Rehabilitation team is led by a clinical psychologist, bringing together social, psychological and medical approaches to give individually tailored support from a team of professionals.

-Specialist staff provide a range of interventions to help people manage their mental health effectively and live as independently as possible.
-These include:
+Specialist staff provide a range of interventions to help people manage their mental health effectively and live as independently as possible, including:

 - tools for wellbeing and recovery